Palinghamer/KBRobot/README.md

 # Overview

-> ⚠️ **CAUTION:** To avoid accidental vandalism to Wikidata, it is critical that the data provided to the bot is correct and adheres to the [policies and guidelines](https://www.wikidata.org/wiki/Wikidata:List_of_policies_and_guidelines), including the [notability criterion](https://www.wikidata.org/wiki/Wikidata:Notability).
+> ⚠️ **Warning:** To avoid accidental vandalism to Wikidata, it is critical that the data provided to the bot is correct and adheres to the [policies and guidelines](https://www.wikidata.org/wiki/Wikidata:List_of_policies_and_guidelines), including the [notability criterion](https://www.wikidata.org/wiki/Wikidata:Notability).

 This bot automates item creation and population on [Wikidata](https://www.wikidata.org/) for electronic literature works archived by the [Laboratory for Electronic Literature](https://www.kbr.be/en/projects/laboratory-for-electronic-literature/) (LabEL) at KBR.
 It allows archivists to efficiently and accurately upload large amounts of structured data, in accordance with Wikidata [policies and guidelines](https://www.wikidata.org/wiki/Wikidata:List_of_policies_and_guidelines).